Department of Geography and Geology

 Donald P. Albert, PHD, Professor of Geography, Department of Geography-Geology, PHD, Univ of N Carolina-Chapel Hill; MA, Appalachian State University; BS, Salem State College

-Brian Jay Cooper, PHD, Associate Professor & Prog Coordinator of Geology & Acting Chair, Dept GEO-GEL, Department of Geography-Geology, PHD, Virginia PolytechnicState U; MS, Virginia PolytechnicState U; BA, Univ of Calif-Santa Barbara
+Brian Jay Cooper, PHD, Associate Professor of Geology and Chair, Dept of Geography and Geology, Department of Geography-Geology, PHD, Virginia PolytechnicState U; MS, Virginia PolytechnicState U; BA, Univ of Calif-Santa Barbara

-Ben Marcus Gillespie, PHD, Associate Professor of Geography; Associate Dean, College of Sciences, Department of Geography-Geology, PHD, Texas AM University; MA, Univ of Wyoming; BS, Sam Houston State University; BS, Sam Houston State University
+Ben Marcus Gillespie, PHD, Associate Professor of Geography; Acting Chair, AGRI; Assoc Dean, COSET, Department of Geography-Geology, PHD, Texas AM University; MA, Univ of Wyoming; BS, Sam Houston State University; BS, Sam Houston State University

 Gang Gong, PHD, Associate Professor of Geography, Department of Geography-Geology, PHD, Boston University; MA, Boston University; BS, Peking University